LIVING AND WALKING IN THE SPIRIT (Part 1)

 Find out in the second part of this piece!

 Prayer: My Dear Heavenly Father, thank You for transforming and relocating me from living in the flesh to living in the Spirit.
-Teach and help me Holy Spirit to begin to walk in the Spirit even as I live in the Spirit, in Jesus’ name.
+Dear Holy Spirit, teach and help me daily to walk in the Spirit even as I live in the Spirit, in Jesus’ name.
 Amen.